Amarinder Singh says will launch his own party, open to seat arrangement with BJP | Politics

 Amarinder Singh says will launch his own party, open to seat arrangement with BJP

-Congress leader and former Punjab chief minister Amarinder Singh Tuesday said he would soon announce his own political party and is hopeful of a seat arrangement with the BJP if the farmers issue is resolved in their interest.Singh resigned as chief minister of Punjab last month after a bitter feud with Navjot Singh Sidhu and infighting in the state Congress.
+Former Punjab chief minister Amarinder Singh on Tuesday said he would soon announce his own political party and is hopeful of a seat arrangement with the BJP if the farmers issue is resolved in their interest.Singh resigned as chief minister of Punjab last month after a bitter feud with Congress leader Navjot Singh Sidhu and infighting in the state unit.

 - Country: